Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Continue cooking and stirring until they are perfectly done to your liking and the color is right.

-- Make a batch of Jeff's rub and sauce
+- Make a batch of Jeff's original rub and Jeff's barbecue sauce

 - Place brisket on cutting board with fat cap down